scientific-python/specs/meta-spec-0001.md

 The Scientific Python Ecosystem Coordination (SPEC) process is managed by the SPEC Steering Committee (SSC).
-The SCC does not decide which SPECs are adopted—that choice resides with individual projects.
+The SSC does not decide which SPECs are adopted—that choice resides with individual projects.
 They do, however,
 - monitor and discuss new ideas for SPEC documents in the